phillipclapham/neuroweaver/docs/index.md

 **Want to take the Third Mind to it's full transformative potential?**

-Check out [The Third Mind Laboratory: Human-AI Flow Synergy](AI_Integration_Guide.md) for a deep dive into the most cutting-edge Third Mind techniques.
+Check out [The Third Mind Protocol Laboratory](AI_Integration_Guide.md) for a deep dive into the most cutting-edge Third Mind techniques.

 ---